guagliardod/pandoc_doc/pandoc_download_install.md

-# How to Install Pandoc
+# How to Download and Install Pandoc
-## This section of the guide will teach you how to install Pandoc onto your laptop or computer.
+## This section of the guide will teach you how to download and install Pandoc onto your laptop or computer.

 # Tools and Requirements
 - Preferred web browser